Inventory Detail

 Arg

 For each field there will be a specific type that it deserializes to once the API receives the paginated request.
-If you pass "XXX" to a filter for a field that is a number (ie. Quantity) you will receive a invalid request response from the API.
+If you pass "XXX" to a filter for a field that is a number (ie. Quantity) you will receive an invalid request response from the API.
 Similarly, if you pass something that cannot be parsed into a date for a date field you will receive an invalid request response.

 Errors